auth0/auth0.net/docs/index.md

 > [!NOTE]
 > For details on how to generate the token, please see the "Getting an API token" section of the [Management API documentation](https://auth0.com/docs/api/v2)

-For more details on the various methods that are available, please refer to the documentation of the @Auth0.ManagementApi namespace.
+For more details on the various methods that are available, please refer to the documentation of the @Auth0.ManagementApi.ManagementApiClient class.

 ### Organization of the ManagementApiClient